Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Materials and methods

 The semantic segmentation branch estimates a semantic label for each point.
 First, the per-point features are fed through a multi-layer perception (MLP) to obtain 5-class semantic scores $F_s\in\mathbb{R}^{N \times 5}$.
 Those scores are further processed with two branches.
 One simply applies a \emph{softmax} activation to obtain 5-class probabilities for the point.
 The other has one more hidden layer, also followed by \emph{softmax} activation, to obtain binary tree/non-tree probabilities.
 Both outputs are trained with standard cross-entropy losses.
 Points labeled as non-tree are excluded from the subsequent individual tree segmentation.

 The instance segmentation branch assigns point-wise individual tree IDs by clustering the outputs of the two corresponding prediction branches.
-One of them estimates, for each point, a 3D offset vector from the center of its tree instance, and is supervised with loss consisting of (i) the cosine distance between the true and predicted offset vectors and (ii) the $L_1$ distance between their endpoints.
-The 3D centre offset, advocated by several previous studies~\citep{Jiang2020JunePointGroup,Chen2021Hierarchical,Vu2022SoftGroup,Zhong2022MaskGroup} is essentially a learned version of the generalised Hough transform: perfect predictions would mean that the offsets contract each instance to a single point.
-The other branch maps each point to 5-dimensional embedding space, such that points on the same tree instance form clusters in that space.
+One of them estimates, for each point, a 3D offset vector from the center of its tree instance, and is supervised with loss consisting of (i) the cosine distance between the true and predicted offset vectors, to align the directions of the predicted and true offset vectors, irrespective of object size and distance from the object center; and (ii) the $L_1$ distance between their endpoints to directly minimize the deviation from the true offset.
+The 3D centre offset has been advocated by several previous studies~\citep{Jiang2020JunePointGroup,Chen2021Hierarchical,Vu2022SoftGroup,Zhong2022MaskGroup}.
+A perfect prediction would mean that the offsets contract each instance to a single point.
+The other branch maps each point to a 5-dimensional embedding space, such that points on the same tree instance form clusters in that space.
+Using 5 dimensions is in line with existing literature~\citep{Wang2019Associatively, Engelmann20CVPR,He2020LearningAM} and corroborated by our own experiments, where higher values did not produce significant accuracy gains.
 It is supervised with a contrastive loss function that aims to minimise distances between points on the same tree, and to maximise distances between points on different trees~\citep{Wang2019Associatively}.
 Notably, the two additional dimensions of the embedding space make it possible to represent further object properties beyond 3D geometric offsets.
+Empirically, using both the embedding and the direct offset prediction allows for to more accurate tree instance segmentation.

+The two embeddings are separately clustered to tree candidates in unsupervised fashion: offsets are explicitly added to the point coordinates and the resulting, shifted points are clustered with simple region growing as recommended by~\citep{zhao2021technical}, with the threshold for the maximum distance set at 0.3 meters.
+Clusters in the 5D embedding space, where distances do not have a direct geometric interpretation, are found with the mean-shift method, as in several studies~\citep{Wang2019Associatively,Lahoud20193DIS}.
+Mean-shift~\citep{Comaniciu2002Mean} has only a single bandwidth parameter, which we always keep at an empirically determined value as 0.6, a setting we found to robustly work across city as well as forest scenes~\citep{Xiang2023Review,Xiang2023Towards}.
+In line with previous work, we find that conventional clustering as a post-process works better than learning cluster assignments within the neural network.